Vertiv edge solutions power the digital stage for Australian film production

 When an Australian-based film production company needed critical digital infrastructure for its blockbuster film, it chose a modular edge solution that could be deployed quickly.

-With the help of Vertiv and NPS Solutions, the film company deployed a prefabricated modular data centre that was cooled by a Vertiv Liebert CRV row cooling unit and powered by a Vertiv Liebert APM uninterruptible power supply.
+With the help of Vertiv and NPS Solutions, the film company deployed a prefabricated modular data center that was cooled by a Vertiv Liebert CRV row cooling unit and powered by a Vertiv Liebert APM uninterruptible power supply.

 The solution needed to be both scalable and low-cost so it can support full iT loads with redundancy to protect against failure and maintenance.